syncfusion-content/blazor-docs/blazor/stock-chart/Legend.md

 ## Legend Reverse

-You can reverse the order of the legend items by using the `Reverse` property.
+You can reverse the order of the legend items by using the `Reversed` property.
 By default, legend for the first series in the collection will be placed first.

 ```cshtml
 @using Syncfusion.Blazor.Charts